vellvm/vellvm/README.md

 These unverified parts of the development live in the `src/ml` folder.

 - `extracted/Extract.v`    instructions for the extraction of the development to OCaml
-- `libvir/interpreter.ml`  OCaml driver for running the interpreter; the `step` function walks over the ITree that remains after complete interpretation of the denotation of a program
+- `libvellvm/interpreter.ml`  OCaml driver for running the interpreter; the `step` function walks over the ITree that remains after complete interpretation of the denotation of a program
-- `libvir/llvm_parser.mly` the parser, adapted from Vellvm, as discussed in Section 4.5.
+- `libvellvm/llvm_parser.mly` the parser, adapted from Vellvm, **ARTIFACT** as discussed in Section 4.5.
 - `testing/assertion.ml`   custom annotations of llvm programs as comments used to define our tests.
 - `main.ml`                top-level from which our executable is obtained.